 Timetables are made available during enrolment.
-While every effort is made to make the timetables as student friendly as possible classes could be timetabled any time between 9am - 6pm, Monday - Friday (9am - 8pm at BIMM London, Brighton and Birmingham).
-Classes may also be at different BIMM buildings depending on lecturer and resource availability.
+While every effort is made to make the timetables as student friendly as possible classes could be timetabled any time between 9am - 6pm, Monday - Friday (9am - 8pm at BIMM Institute London, Birmingham and Brighton only).
+Classes may also be at different BIMM Institute buildings depending on lecturer and resource availability.